When you first put your mask on, does it smell bad? (You get used to it after a while.)

 In addition to CO2 and VOCs, other things that may be concentrated inside the mask include fibers from the mask itself, bacteria, and fungi.
 Skin infections and increased tooth decay and periodontal disease are reported.

 And viruses are also trapped there.
-Dr. Peter McCullough of Baylor warns against self re-inoculation of the viruses you are trying to flush out of your nose.
+Dr. Peter McCullough warns against self re-inoculation of the viruses you are trying to flush out of your nose.

 German neurologist Margarite Griez-Brisson warns about long-term consequences of oxygen deprivation.
 Are we starving the developing brains of children and adolescents, who will as a result never reach their full potential?
 Are we causing irreversible damage that will show up in increased rates of dementia?
 Among other adverse effects, American neurosurgeon Russell Blaylock warns that chronic hypoxia impairs immunity.